About the DFF Cinema

 As a rule, the program focuses on two large series each month.
 Often one of them is closely related to DFF’s current special exhibition.
 Sometimes they are classic retrospectives, sometimes they offer an overview of the film production of individual countries, sometimes they create an associative panorama on specific genres or themes.

 The series Classics & Rarities shows classics from the canon of international film history as well as documentary, short and experimental films that are rarely shown on the big screen.
-The series “Was tut sich – im deutschen Film?” (“What’s going on – in German film?”) is dedicated to current German film production and is organised in collaborationr with the film magazine epd Film.
+The series “Was tut sich – im deutschen Film?” (“What’s going on – in German film?”) is dedicated to current German film productions and is organised in collaboration with the film magazine epd Film.
 After each “Was tut sich” screening, directors, actors and a film critic discuss the film with the audience.

-As a classic midnight cinema, the Late Night Cult Movies series on Fridays and Saturdays offers the extreme and the unusual, the offside and the subversive – from trash to the artistic avant-garde.
+The Cult Movies series on Fridays and Saturdays offers the extreme and the unusual, the offside and the subversive – from trash to the artistic avant-garde.

 Every Friday and Sunday afternoon, the DFF cinema shows films for children that are sophisticated as well as entertaining.